nitinkc/nitinkc.github.io/_posts/developertools/2021-02-07-inteliJ-Idea-CE-settings.md

 ![](/assets/images/intelliJ/2lineTabs.png)

-# Open the working Tabs on the left side.
+## Open the working Tabs on the left side.

-Ensure to check the MARK MODIFIED check box.
+##### Ensure to check the MARK MODIFIED check box.

 ![](/assets/images/intelliJ/tabsLeft.png)

+##### In one Row
 If opening on the top, uncheck the "Show tabs in one row, so that all the tabs appear like this
 ![](/assets/images/intelliJ/oneRowTab.png)

 ## Hide Usages